Jasmine Milk Tea: Hot + Iced Boba Tea Recipe

 3. Prepare The Milk: Pour milk into a hot-safe mug or glass and microwave for about 60 seconds (until hot).

-4. Assemble The Milk Tea: Scoop tapioca pearls into a serving glass.
+4. Assemble The Bubble Tea: Scoop tapioca pearls into a serving glass.
 Pour oat milk in next, followed by freshly brewed jasmine tea.
 Stir and enjoy your jasmine bubble tea with a reusable clear glass bubble tea straw.

 FAQ